myshell-ai/AIlice/README.md

 - **Multimodal** support.

 - **Self-expanding** support.
-Currently, we have partially implemented the dynamic loading of peripheral modules.
-Our goal is to further enhance dynamism, allowing the Language Model to **autonomously code and implement new peripheral modules and dynamically load them for immediate use**.
+Our goal is to enable language models to **autonomously code and implement new peripheral modules and dynamically load them for immediate use**.
 This capability will enable self-expansion, empowering the system to seamlessly integrate new functionalities.
+It has been implemented, but it still needs to be improved so that various agents can easily use dynamically loaded modules.

+- **Introducing more script language features beyond function calls, unleashing LLM's text manipulation capabilities.** For example, one of the most pressing needs is for LLM to have the ability to define and reference text variables.
+This grants it a named-access storage mechanism, expanding the context window, while also allowing it to avoid unnecessary copying when transmitting large code segments.

 - **Richer UI interface**.
 Currently, we only have a rudimentary conversational web page.
 We need a more comprehensive and multimodal interface.